Rules of Play

 Should a market be settled early (in error), the market will be "scrubbed", whereby paid out winnings will be returned to the pot to later be settled correctly.

 As the markets are pool based, users are playing against each other, NOT against Midbet.
 Our betting mechanism means the potential payoff of your wager is not fixed until the market is closed.
 We provide you with the percentages the market has wagered to help you understand how the rest of the market has wagered.
 These numbers will change while the market is open.

-Your wager will not be recorded until you press "Buy", the order reaches our server and we confirm you have enough funds in your account.
-At that point the wager will be submitted to the pool and will show up in both your History and the Market Log screens.
+Your wager will not be recorded until you press "Bet", the order reaches our server and we confirm you have enough funds in your account.
+At that point the wager will be submitted to the pool and will show up in both your Transaction history and the My bets screens.